This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Problems moving the hand

-- Abnormal bump, or your child's hand is shaped differently than normal
+- Abnormal bump, or abnormal shape of your child's hand

 How is a hand fracture diagnosed?